 Eastern suburbs

 They headed east through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
-Already, the Sydney short holiday break trike tour experience has shown our passengers so much of the interesting areas of eastern Sydney.
+Already, the Sisters 50th birthday tour experience on the trike, has shown our passengers so much of the interesting areas of eastern Sydney.

 Bondi Beach